llauderesv/sorthing-algorithm/README.md

 # Data Structures (Sorting Algorithm)

-This was made in C# Language
+This is made in C# Programming Language.

+The following are sorting algo. includes in the project.

+* Bubble Sort
+* Insertion Sort
+* Selection Sort